MCP server · one of several tool layers feeding into vindler · View lab →

 Architecture

 MCP server exposes tools to Claude via the Model Context Protocol.
-Each tool builds a ComfyUI workflow graph dynamically—checkpoint loaders, CLIP encoders, samplers, VAE decoders—then submits it to the remote GPU.
-WebSocket monitoring tracks progress in real-time.
-Storage abstraction supports Supabase, GCP, or local filesystem with zero code changes.
+Each tool builds a ComfyUI workflow graph dynamically: checkpoint loaders, CLIP encoders, samplers, VAE decoders.
+The assembled graph gets submitted to the remote GPU over Tailscale.

 Key Decisions